OASIS-learn-study/minecraft-storeys-maker/scratch3-server/README.md

 Third scripting option
 ======================

-When using this plugin you can either write a story as a text file or create something simular using scratch, but there is a 3rd option you can also use javascript to create them.
+When using this plugin you can either write a story as a text file or create something similar using scratch, but there is a 3rd option you can also use javascript to create them.

 In the config directory you will find a folder called "storyes-web/scripts" (after you started the server once)